Workers Compensation in Pennsylvania

 Workers Compensation Statistics in Pennsylvania?

 According to The Pennsylvania Department of Labor, falls are the most common workplace injury in the state.
 Falls account for nearly 20% of workplace injuries.
 However, the most serious injuries in Pennsylvania happen in the construction industry.
 Slightly behind this are the transportation, agricultural, forestry, and fish and wildlife industries.
-Employees who suffer work-related injuries or illnesses, have the right to receive medical and monetary benefits in Pennsylvania.
+Employees who suffer work-related injuries or illnesses have the right to receive medical and monetary benefits in Pennsylvania.

 How Does Workers Comp Work in Pennsylvania?

 The Pennsylvania Chamber of Business and Industry states that every business is required to carry workers’ compensation insurance.
 Sole proprietors are one of the few exceptions to this statute.
 Workers’ compensation entitles you to medical benefits, lost wages, and weekly benefits.
-Although you should note that mental health is not generally covered in Pennsylvania.
+However, you should note that mental health is not generally covered in Pennsylvania.
 To qualify for benefits for mental health, you must prove that the physical injury is responsible for the mental health problems.

 Get Medical Attention